How to Create a Smart Innovation Roadmap [+ Tools & Examples]

 Linkish

-Templates and tools to get started
+Innovation roadmap templates and tools to get started

-Run your first innovation strategy workshop
+Run your first innovation roadmap workshop

 Define the scope and purpose of your innovation roadmap